TykTechnologies/tyk-pro-docker-demo/README.md

 Run docker compose:

-With a `Mongo` database:
+With a `PostgreSQL` database:
 ```
 $ docker-compose up
 ```

-With a `PostgreSQL` database:
+With a `Mongo` database:
 ```
-$ docker-compose -f ./docker-compose.yml -f ./docker-compose.postgres.yml up
+$ docker-compose -f ./docker-compose.yml -f ./docker-compose.mongo.yml up
 ```

 Please note that this command may take a while to complete, as Docker needs to download and provision all of the containers.

 This will run in non-daemonised mode so you can see all the output.

 ## Step 3: Bootstrap the Tyk installation